tilburgsciencehub/website/content/topics/Analyze/tests/test-assumptions/serial-correlation.md

 ## Overview

-In time series or [panel data analysis](/paneldata), data covers various periods, typically years, providing valuable insights into changing trends and patterns.
-However, a common challenge within this framework is serial correlation, also known as autocorrelation.
-This occurs when the error terms in a regression model are correlated across consecutive periods in the data.
+In [panel data analysis](/paneldata), data comprises observations on individuals across multiple time periods, offering valuable insights into changing trends and patterns.
+However, a common challenge within this framework is serial correlation, also known as autocorrelation, wherin the error terms in a regression model are correlated across consecutive periods in the dataset.

 {{% example %}}